misterbisson/scriblio/readme.txt

 Scriblio was originally built for libraries and once known as <a href="http://maisonbisson.com/blog/post/11133/">WPopac</a>.
 Early support was given by <a href="http://www.plymouth.edu/">Plymouth State University</a> and the <a href="http://www.mellon.org/">Andrew W. Mellon Foundation</a>.

+= Fork me! =

+This plugin is on Github: https://github.com/misterbisson/scriblio

 == Installation ==

 1. Download and activate the plugin.